SHAKIL9515/EU-Academic/README.md

 📘 Purpose

-This repository is meant to:
+This repository is mean to:

 1.Keep a record of the codes I’ve written and learned at Eastern University.